 Code frequencies displayed as a chart

-By clicking on the chart symbol in the upper left corner, the currently displayed frequency table can be displayed as a bar, column or circle chart.
+By clicking on the chart symbol in the upper left corner, the currently displayed frequency table can be displayed as a bar, column, or circle chart.
 Refer to the Frequency Tables and Subcodes section for further information on charts.

 Export and print code frequencies

-Print – displays the printing dialog window for the currently displayed window.
+Print – prints the currently displayed window.

 Export – exports frequency tables as Excel files or as web pages in HTML format.
 Exports charts as image files in PNG or SVG format or in EMF format (Windows only).